4 Everyday Habits that Lead to Overeating (And How to Stop Doing Them)

 This diagram illustrates the many ways sleep deprivation leads to overeating and weight gain.

 How to Get More Sleep

 Get sunlight at least 20 minutes per day to regulate circadian rhythms and melatonin production.

-Tell us some of your favorite tips for making regular exercise more sustainable.
-Share your tips in the comments below.
-Show us your greatness by tagging @allgreatnutrition or using our hashtag #beallgreat.
-We want to see how you are slaying your wellness!
+Try these out and share your experience with me in the comment section!
+SShow us your greatness by tagging @allgreatnutrition or using my hashtag #beallgreat.
+I want to see how you are slaying your wellness!